WisconsinAutonomous/CodingChallenges/merge_arrays/README.md

 1. You are allowed to use any resources available to you.
 Google is your friend!
 2. [ROS2 Humble documentation](https://docs.ros.org/en/foxy/Releases/Release-Humble-Hawksbill.html) is a great place to start if you are new to ROS.
 This [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html) walks you through how to create a publisher and subscriber node in c++, and this [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) in python.
 3. Ubuntu 22.04 is required for ROS2 Humble.
 You will need to set up dual boot, or use Docker, or WSL.
 We use Ubuntu 22.04 for all our code so might be a good idea to start getting familiar with it.
 4. The learning curve can be steep here!
 We don't want you to get stuck!
-Feel free to send high-level questions to kasha2@wisc.edu
+Feel free to send high-level questions to kasha2@wisc.edu if you have high-level questions!
+Please put "[WA]" in the subject or your question may be ignored!